richardtallent/vue-simple-calendar/README.md

 #### Can you add "X" feature?
 Maybe.
 Depends if it fits the core functionality of viewing a calendar grid.
 I don't want to create something that replicates all possible calendar views, and definitely don't want to add functionality for creating or editing events (that should be handled by the application/component hosting the view).

-But I do have some ideas in mind, such as adding handles to be able to change an event's width, but I don't have a timetable for any particular new features.

 #### Why not use moment.js?
 Moment.js is great, but I would only need a tiny fraction of its capabilities, and for simplicity, I wanted to not have any dependencies (other than Vue of course).